Is Your Checkout Slow? Here is How to Speed up Magento 2 Add to Cart

 Server configuration can also be one of the bottlenecks that slow down Magento Add to Cart.
 With the help of a full-page cache, most server configuration flaws aren’t noticeable on most pages, therefore the performance drop isn’t so visible.
 At the same time, adding products to the cart is a resource-intensive process and server configuration issues can have a significant impact on the speed.

 Make sure that the server on which the Magento installation is run is configured for optimal performance.
 One of the main performance metrics is the server response time.
 The lower the rate, the better the server is configured.
-More information on performance analysis and configuration can be found in our article on how to speed up Magento 2.

 Over the past few years, merchants have started to focus on speeding up their landing and product pages, but the majority are still overlooking their checkout page.